aisyahumairah/meeting-room-booking-system/docs/requirement/business-overview.md

 - Bookings must be single-day only (no overnight bookings)
 - Recurring bookings can span a maximum of 1 year from start date
 - Purpose/description has a maximum length of 500 characters
-- All bookings require manual approval—no auto-approval
+- All bookings are automatically confirmed if the room is available—no manual approval required

 ### Access Control Rules

-- Users can only edit their own Pending bookings
-- Users can cancel their own Pending or Confirmed bookings
+- Users can edit and cancel their own upcoming bookings
 - Administrators/Directors can edit and cancel any booking
 - Administrators/Directors can create bookings on behalf of others
 - Only Directors and System Administrators can view audit logs